Written By Tenaui Middle East

 Depending on your taste, you have a wide variety of finishes options.
 Matt’s finishes are easy to identify since they are so common.
 However, gloss and satin are two of the most popular paint finishes.
 Satin and gloss paints sound similar, so what is the difference between the two?

 There are two types of paper available for printing: satin and glossy.
-Under a bright light, this difference may see in the printer paper.
-Satin and gloss coatings are different, so we’ll go over which one is best for your project.
+Under a bright light, this difference may see in the printer paper media.
+Satin and gloss coatings are different, so we’ll go over which one is best for your printing project.

 What is Glossy PAPER?